-In order to be produced and heard effectively, lower frequencies require larger driver movements.
-This is likely the reason why people report improved bass response after burning-in their speakers.
+To be produced and heard effectively, lower frequencies require larger driver movements.
+This is likely the reason why people report improved bass response after burning in their speakers.

 I haven’t heard of anyone claiming that burn-in has worsened speaker performance.

 It’s also the case that users generally give a time range in which the burn-in improvements occur, after which no further improvements follow.

 Quality speaker manufacturers certainly have quality-control standards.

 Even if the manufacturer is not directly trying to burn in its speaker before it is sent to the market, the general tests are likely to burn the speaker in (at least partially) in the process.

 The fact is that loudspeakers are designed with specifications.
 Once a loudspeaker is constructed, the manufacturer (if they are concerned with quality control) needs to test the speaker to ensure it matches the specifications as designed.